NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

 =============================================

-After having gathered, prepared, and listed the kernels to archive the next step is to get ready to run the NAIF PDS4 Bundler (NPB), for you need to take the following steps:
+After having gathered, prepared, and listed the kernels to archive the next step is to get ready to run the NAIF PDS4 Bundler (NPB).
+You need to take the following steps:

    * prepare your workspace